-Audra Mitchell is the CIGI Chair in Global Governance and Ethics at the Balsillie School of International Affairs and an Associate Professor at Wilfrid Laurier University, Canada.
+Audra Mitchell is a settler of Ukrainian, Polish, Scottish and English descent who lives and works on the lands of the Haudenosaunee, Anishinaabeg, Attawandaron and Wendat peoples (see Honouring the Land).
+She currently holds the the CIGI Chair in Global Governance and Ethics at the Balsillie School of International Affairs and is an Associate Professor at Wilfrid Laurier University, Canada.
 Previously, she was a Senior Lecturer (Associate Professor) in International Relations at the department of Politics, University of York, UK.

 Audra is the author or editor of three books: International Intervention in a Secular Age: Re-enchanting Humanity?
 (Routledge, 2014), Lost in Transformation: Violent Peace and Peaceful Conflict in Northern Ireland (Palgrave, 2011) and (ed. with Oliver Richmond) Hybrid Forms of Peace: From the Everyday to Post-liberalism (Palgrave, 2011) .
 She is also the author of articles in Political Geography, Security Dialogue, Review of International Studies, Millennium, Third World Quarterly, The British Journal of Politics and International Relations, International Peace-keeping, Alternatives and other international journals.
 Audra is a fellow of the Independent Social Research Foundation.
 In Febrary – April 2014, she was a visiting fellow in the School of Political Science and International studies at the University of Queensland, Australia.

-Audra’s academic background is rooted in diverse disciplines, including global ethics, philosophy (including Indigenous and Western philosophical systems), anthropology and geography.
-All of her work has explored, in a variety of contexts and frameworks, how distinct worlds confront and resist large-scale violence.
+Audra’s academic background is rooted in diverse disciplines, including global political ecology, global ecological ethics, philosophy (including Indigenous and Western philosophical systems), anthropology and geography.
+All of her work has explored, in a variety of contexts and frameworks, how distinct worlds confront, resist and re-world in the face of large-scale, structural violence.
 Her current research is focused several several linked themes:

-- Global patterns of extinction: the destruction of plants, animals, land, water and the relationships they sustain, by Western globalising social, political and economic formations;
+- Global patterns of structural violence and their impact on extinction (or other forms of ecological violence): the destruction of plants, animals, land, water and the relationships they sustain, by Western globalising social, political and economic formations;

 - Indigenous knowledges, agency and politics, including resurgence, survivance and refusal, and engaging with plural cosmovisions from across earth;